anilawashya/Android-Project/README.md

 # Android-Project
-All projects that i have played with and experimented.
+All projects that i have played with and you will love this project.